00-uno-00/GitHubAuthBOT/README.md

 A simple telegram bot to automate the process of adding collaborators to different repositories, created with the objective of distributing university notes only between the intended users.

+## Features

+- 2FA through email
+- Easy to configure permissions and repositries

 ## Setup and Deployment

 For security reasons I have decided to pass sensible data throughtout enviornment variables.